acklins/excellent-log/README.md

 # Project Description:
-This app is a tech review site, named La Boutique Log, it builds out basic auth for users and an admin.
+This app is a tech review site, named La Boutique Log, it builds out basic auth for users.
+The create ability is handled by the admin.
-Where a user can see reviews, update their name and add a profile picture.
+A user can see reviews, update their name and add a profile picture.
 The site admin can add and post product reviews.